Lawsuit by Attorney General Ken Paxton’s accusers can continue, Texas Supreme Court rules

 The series of events effectively froze the case at the Texas Supreme Court.
 But on Monday, the whistleblowers held a news conference to announce that they were asking the high court to jump start their case in light of Paxton’s acquittal.

-“The political trial is over, and it’s time for the case to return to a real court,” whistleblower Blake Brickman said.
+“The political trial is over, and it’s time for the case to return to a real court,” whistleblower Blake Brickman said Monday.

+Paxton’s office declined to comment on the news conference, saying only that its lawyers would respond in court.
+But it appears they did not file a reply prior to Friday’s ruling.

+Brickman is a plaintiff in the lawsuit with three other former Paxton deputies: Ryan Vassar, David Maxwell and Mark Penley.
+The four fired deputies testified as prosecution witnesses at Paxton’s impeachment trial.

 The Supreme Court provided no explanation for its decision Friday, noting only that Paxton’s petition for review was denied with Justice Evan Young not participating.